nwoyto/sec-filings-project/README.md

 This project develops an AI-powered financial analyst assistant capable of answering questions based on SEC (Securities and Exchange Commission) filings.
 It leverages vector embeddings, a vector database (Pinecone), and an OpenAI Agent with custom tools to provide detailed, source-backed financial insights.

-#### EnhancedChunkingReport.md is a analysis in vector search efficiency between initial simplisitc chunking strategy and an enhanced chunking strategy.
+#### See EnhancedChunkingReport.md for an analysis of vector search efficiency between initial chunking strategy and an enhanced chunking strategy.

 ## 1. Project Overview